Aurangabad district, Bihar: Economy

 In 2006, the Indian government named Aurangabad one of the country's 250 most backward districts (out of a total of 640).
 It is one of the 36 districts in Bihar currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).
+Cultivation of Strawberry have significantly contributed to the economy of the farmers of the district.
+Many farmers from the south and south-west blocks e.g. Amba, Nabinagar Block are growing straberries and are gaining good profits.